-By definition, an invoice is an itemized list of products sold or services provided, and the sum total of the amount of money for the sales that took place.
-Invoices come in many types and each company can customize their invoice as per their requirements.
+By definition, an invoice is an itemized list of products sold or services provided and the sum total of the amount of money for the sales that took place.
+Invoices come in many types, and each company can customize its invoice as per its requirements.
 The basic function of an invoice is to keep an account of sales and bills receivable.
 Thus an invoice is a document that synthesis all the required information.

-The format of an invoice can be completely customizable, for example, a company in the USA will customize its invoice to display US dollar value of goods sold, whereas the invoice of an Indian company will display Indian Rupees value of goods sold.
-And this is just one example, each component of an invoice can be customized.
+The format of an invoice can be completely customizable.
+For example, a company in the USA will customize its invoice to display the US dollar value of goods sold.
+In contrast, the invoice of an Indian company will display the Indian Rupees value of goods sold.
+And this is just one example; each component of an invoice can be customized.
 A regular invoice usually includes the following components –

 - Invoice number and Invoice Date